daniahsn/my-password-validator/README.md

   https://password-validator.onrender.com/checkPassword
 ```

+This is making a POST request to the `/v1/checkPassword` endpoint with a JSON dictionary, containing the key `"password"` mapped to the value `"Abc12345"`.
+The server should always respond with a JSON object containing two keys: `valid` and `reason`.

-This should initially return `{"reason":"Not implemented","valid":false}`.
+Initially, before you've made any changes, it should return `{"reason":"Not implemented","valid":false}`.

 You can also use a tool like [RapidAPI](https://paw.cloud/) for macOS, or [Postman](https://www.postman.com/), for  to send the request.